-0332 Algebra II with Keystone Remediation
+0332 Algebra II with Keystone Remediation 1 Credit 11th - 12th

 Algebra II builds upon the mastery of Algebra I material.
 It extends the knowledge of Algebra I to include advanced linear equations and systems of equations.
 Then quadratic, polynomial, radical, rational and logarithmic functions are explored in detail.
-Students must pass 0323 (Geometry) but NOT yet be proficient on the Algebra 1 Keystone to select this course or must pass 0311 (Algebra 1-B).
+Students must pass 0311 (Algebra 1-B).
+Students in this class will receive Keystone remediation and retake the Algebra Keystone exam throughout the year.

 Algebra II is a rigorous course that builds upon the mastery of Algebra I material.
 It extends the knowledge of Algebra I to include advanced linear equations and systems of equations.
 Then quadratic, polynomial, radical, rational and logarithmic functions are explored in detail.
-Students must pass 0323 (Geometry) and be proficient on the Keystone exam to select this course.
+Students must pass 0322 (Geometry 9/10) or 0323 (Geometry).